 This luxurious smoked fish can be used in recipes as well as enjoyed straight from the pack in slices.
 We have inspiration, from soup to sushi.

-While high-quality slices of smoked salmon are easily available from supermarkets and fishmongers, you can make a really similar cured variety at home.
+While high-quality slices of smoked salmon are easily available from supermarkets and fishmongers, you can make a really similar cured variety at home with our easy gravadlax recipe.
 It's not as hard as it sounds and you don't need to own a smoke shack in the outer Hebrides to get an authentic finish.

 You'll need the freshest salmon fillet you can buy, then the method is to cure (so strictly speaking it's not smoked) over two days in a brine.
 Don't be scared of the fact you don't cook the fish over heat - the salt water infuses the raw flesh and makes it edible.